 At first glance, the financial profiles of millennials may seem incomplete or complex to banks and financial institutions.
 Young people in their 20s and 30s are sometimes affected by the lack of credit history and disabled to meet their goals of buying a home, car, obtaining credit or making an investment.
-On many occasions their loan applications are rejected or are imposed high interest rates that prevent them from obtaining profitable loans.
+On many occasions, their loan applications are rejected or are imposed high-interest rates that prevent them from obtaining profitable loans.

-In any case, the lack of a traditional credit history does not mean that these young people are unreliable or not eligible for credit.
+In any case, the lack of traditional credit history does not mean that these young people are unreliable or not eligible for credit.
 On the contrary, many of them are the ideal clients that financial institutions need.

-Mobile applications are the most important sources of alternative data that allow companies to have a deeper comprehension about this segment of the population.
-Among them, digital payments stand out, prevailing those that operate 100% digital, such as Venmo - a digital payment application belonging to PayPal-, Apple Pay and digital wallets.
+Mobile applications are the most important sources of alternative data that allow companies to have a deeper comprehension of this segment of the population.
+Among them, digital payments stand out, prevailing among those that operate 100% digital, such as Venmo - a digital payment application belonging to PayPal-, Apple Pay and digital wallets.